Patrick-DE/RTT-Docs/techniques/04.Persistence/DLL Hijack/OneDrive.md

 # OneDrive
-OneDrive.exe is located at %localappdata%\Microsoft\OneDrive
+Path: %localappdata%\Microsoft\OneDrive
-Try to load ColorAdapterClient.dll at startup located in C:\Windows\System32\ on win Can hijack dll by creating %localappdata%\Microsoft\OneDrive\ColorAdapterClient.dll Use DLL proxying against crashing
+Try to load ColorAdapterClient.dll at startup located in C:\Windows\System32\ on win
+Can hijack dll by creating %localappdata%\Microsoft\OneDrive\ColorAdapterClient.dll

+❗ Use DLL proxying against crashing

 | dll | working | not working |
 | --- | ------- | ----------- |